GastonKreps/SalaciaML-2-Arctic/README.md

 We have extended a classical algorithm by a deep learning neural network to support the quality control (QC) of Arctic Ocean profile temperature and salinity data.

-Details are explained in our paper published in *Frontiers of Marine Science*, named **SalaciaML-2-Arctic -- A deep learning quality control algorithm for arctic ocean temperature and salinity data**.
+Details are explained in our paper submitted in *Frontiers of Marine Science*, named **SalaciaML-2-Arctic -- A deep learning quality control algorithm for arctic ocean temperature and salinity data**.

 ## Limitations